Ardiaei: History

 Approximate extension of the Illyrian (Ardiaean) realm under King Agron's rule in the 3rd century BC.

 Ardiaei and other Illyrian tribes were protecting their homelands and resisting to the Romans expansion in Adriatic, so the Romans campaigned against them in the Illyrian Wars.
 They were viewed as fierce warriors by the Greeks.

-In earlier times the Ardiaei fueded with the Autariatae over a salt source near a shared border.
+In earlier times the Ardiaei feuded with the Autariatae over a salt source near a shared border.

 The Ardiaei briefly attained military might in 230 B.C. under the reign of king Agron (an Ardiaean by tribal origin).
 His widow, Queen Teuta, attempted to gain a foothold in the Adriatic but failed due to Roman intervention.
 Historic accounts hold that King Agron was hired by King Demetrius II to repel the invasion of Macedonia by the invading Aetolians.
 The Ardiaei had 20 decuriae.
 (Note: A group of ten men.)

 The ancient geographer Strabo listed the Ardiaei as one of the three strongest Illyrian peoples – the other two being the Autariatae and the Dardani.
 Strabo writes;

 “Because they pestered the sea through their piratical bands, the Romans pushed them back from it into the interior and forced them to till the soil.
 But the country is rough and poor and not suited to a farming population, and therefore the tribe has been utterly ruined and in fact has almost been obliterated.
 And this is what befell the rest of the peoples in that part of the world; for those who were most powerful in earlier times were utterly humbled or were obliterated, as, for example, among the Galatae the Boii and the Scordistae, and among the Illyrians the Autariatae, Ardiaei, and Dardanii, and among the Thracians the Triballi; that is, they were reduced in warfare by one another at first and then later by the Macedonians and the Romans.”

 King Agron, son of Pleuratus who belonged to the ruling house of the Ardiaei, disposed of the most powerful forces, both by land and sea, of any of the kings who had reigned in Illyria before him.

+Kingdom of the Ardiaei in the late 3rd century BCE, prior to their war with Rome in 229 BCE.

 Theopompus in the second book of his Philippics (History of Philip II of Macedon) write that Ardiaei had 300,000 slaves, who were called Prospelatae, and they were like the Helots.